Introduction #

 WordPress allows the use of columns.
 This allows pages to be laid out in multiple columns, as is commonly found in newspapers etc. However, care must be taken to ensure readability is maintained.
 The use of columns is recommended if you are laying out a page in a “tabular style”

-From the block editor select Columns, and from the options select either a one, two or three-column layout.
+From the block editor select Columns, and from the options select a predefined one, two or three-column layout.
 If more than three columns are required, an additional plugin will be required.

 If the 33/33/33 option is selected, the result is: